cavazosjoe/okta-blog/_source/_posts/2020-10-14-saml-database-authentication.md

 }
 ```

-When `doLogin()` is called via `POST`, the `AuthenticationManager` will handle the username/password authentication and redirect the user if successful.
+When `doLogin()` is called via `POST`, the `AuthenticationManager` handles the username/password authentication and redirect the user if successful.

 For ease of use, two users are defined in the database: one for DB auth and one for SAML.
-Both users are defined in our database, but only one of them will be authenticated against the database:
+Both users are defined in our database, but only one of them is authenticated against the database:

 `/src/main/resources/data.sql`
 ```sql